-Both RTA and QAL submitted that GAWB should provide a detailed breakdown of the cost allocation methodology between service areas to confirm that the growth of operational staff costs required for water treatment activities are correctly allocated to treated water customers.
+In response to GAWB's proposal, both RTA and QAL submitted that GAWB should provide a detailed breakdown of the cost allocation methodology between service areas to confirm that the growth of operational staff costs required for water treatment activities are correctly allocated to treated water customers.

-The Authority engaged Davwil to review GAWB's methodology for allocating general administrative costs to water products and customers.
+For the Draft Report, the Authority engaged Davwil to review GAWB's methodology for allocating general administrative costs to water products and customers.

-Davwil noted the Authority had previously stated that further activity analysis was required to be undertaken by GAWB to identify the key activity drivers and, thus, adequately justify the basis used to allocate overhead expenses.
+Davwil noted the Authority had previously stated that further activity analysis was required to be undertaken by GAWB to identify the key activity drivers to justify the basis used to allocate overhead expenses.
 Davwil noted that GAWB had not done so.
-Davwil also identified that GAWB does not keep staff time sheets but rather allocates staff time based on a Manager's assessment of activities.
+Davwil also identified that GAWB does not keep staff timesheets but rather allocates staff time based on a manager's assessment of activities.
 As a result, there is no record of actual staff times against specific customer related activities.
-Davwil was therefore unable to determine whether the current basis for allocating overheads remains valid and appropriate to apply to customers for the next pricing period.
+Davwil was therefore unable to determine whether the current basis for allocating overheads remains valid.

 Further, Davwil noted that a key issue with the current allocation relates to the impact on small usage customers where the 10% overhead allocation is a significant proportion of the small usage customer's bill.
-In discussions, GAWB indicated that it was aware of the effect of the cost allocation methodology on small customers, and proposed to maintain the allocation at current levels, with GAWB absorbing a loss of revenue.
-In effect, GAWB proposed to maintain current charges for smaller customers related to the 10% overhead allocation, thus under-recovering by the difference between the previous charge and that which would have applied.
+GAWB indicated that it was aware of the effect of the cost allocation methodology on small customers, and proposed to maintain the allocation at current levels, with GAWB absorbing a loss of revenue equal to the difference between the previous charge and that which would have applied.